Essential Care for Labor and Birth

 With Essential Care for Labor & Birth participants will gain knowledge, skills, and confidence to care for mothers.
 The course focuses on respectful care and a normal, healthy labor and birth.

 On this page you will find what you need to plan and facilitate the course: Learning materials, Equipment, Videos, Assessments and LDHF practice.
 The course materials are very flexible.
 You can use them for different settings, both pre-service and in-service.
 You can also adapt the course duration so it meets your needs.

 We have gathered all the resources that you need to share with your course participants in one place.
 Share this link with them hmbs.org/course/eclb-participant

-Here you can find online materials and PDFs to view and download.
+Here you can find PDFs to view and download.
 You should also have printed materials during the course.
 You can order printed materials in English from Laerdal.
 The countries with highest mortality rates qualify for non-profit prices.
 If you prefer you can get the printing files free of charge, to print locally.

 You have two alternatives to facilitate the course: Online or with a Flip Chart

 Use the traditional printed Flip Chart or the ECL&B online course.
 The content in both alternatives is the same, choose the one that fits your needs best.